Peptides Vietnam LogoPeptides Vietnam

 Q: Can MOTS-c replace exercise?

-A: No — it is an exercise mimetic, meaning it activates some of the same pathways as exercise.
+A: No, it is an exercise mimetic, meaning it activates some of the same pathways as exercise.
 But exercise has many more effects beyond metabolic signaling.
 MOTS-c is a complement to, not a replacement for, physical activity.

 Q: How does MOTS-c differ from NAD+?

 A: Both support mitochondrial function but through different mechanisms.
 NAD+ provides the fuel (electron carrier).
 MOTS-c sends the signaling message from mitochondria to the nucleus.
 They are complementary and commonly stacked.
+Source from the community-verified supplier list.
+For clinics and protocols specific to Vietnam, see the NAD+ therapy guide.

 Where to Get MOTS-c in Vietnam